kiranbakale/AMI-Readme/docs/environment_advanced.md

 - Attempting to switch replication manage is only supported *once* from Repmgr to Patroni.
 Attempting to switch from Patroni to Repmgr will **break the environment irrevocably**.
 - [Switching from Postgres 11 to 12 is supported when Patroni is the replication manager](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#upgrading-postgresql-major-version-in-a-patroni-cluster) but this is a manual process that must be done directly unless on a single 1k installation.
 Once the upgrade process is done you must remove the `postgres_version` variable from your inventory variables.

+## Zero Downtime Updates

+For Zero Downtime Updates, the toolkit follows the [GitLab documented process](https://docs.gitlab.com/omnibus/update/README.html#zero-downtime-updates) and as such the documentation should be read and understood before proceeding with an update.

+NOTE:
+As with any update process there may rarely be times where a small number of requests fail when the update is in progress.
+For example, when updating a primary node it can take up to a few seconds for a new leader to be elected.

+Running the zero downtime update process with GET is done in the same way as building the initial environment but with a different playbook instead:

+1. `cd` to the `ansible/` directory if not already there.
+1. Run `ansible-playbook` with the intended environment's inventory against the `zero-downtime-update.yml` playbook

+    `ansible-playbook -i inventories/10k zero-downtime-update.yml`

+1. If GET is managing your Praefect Postgres instance you will need to run the following command to update this

+    `ansible-playbook -i inventories/10k praefect-postgres.yml`

+> This will cause downtime due to GET only using a single Praefect Postgres node.
+  If you want to have a highly available setup, Praefect requires a third-party PostgreSQL database and will need to be updated manually.

+The update process can take a couple of hours to complete and the full runtime will depend on the number of nodes in the deployment.